bschrag620/pp_sql/README.md

 By default, PpSql will not format any logs during any rails tasks that begin with `db:`, such as `db:migrate`.
-However, if you want formatted logs during db tasks you can either opt-in in an initializer by setting `PpSql.enable_for_rails_rake_db_tasks=true` or by passing in the environment var `PPSQL_ENABLE_FOR_RAILS_RAKE_DB_TASKS`.
+However, if you want formatted logs during db tasks you can opt in by passing in the environment var `PPSQL_ENABLE_FOR_RAILS_RAKE_DB_TASKS`.
 For example, `PPSQL_ENABLE_FOR_RAILS_RAKE_DB_TASKS=1 rails db:migrate`.